dantrellperson/Ecommerce-Sales-Analysis/README.md

 # How the code works:

-_The jupyter notebook titled "Ecommerce Sales Analysis Final Draft is the fine tuned version of my process:_
+_The jupyter notebook titled "Ecommerce Sales Analysis is the fine tuned version of my process:_

-I created a python package: inventory
+I created a python package: inventory, the functions in this package carry out of the cleaning process listed further down in this readme.

-Which contains the main function clean_sales_inventory
+The main created function is clean_sales_inventory

 clean_sales_inventory then contains three functions: